Director of General Education

 Clarkson College offers a variety of humanities courses to broaden each student’s perspective of self and others.
 These courses emphasize that human knowledge, particularly in the areas of health and medicine, is constantly changing; only those who understand origins, context, causality, and trends will be prepared to innovate in the future.
 These courses are designed for all students, regardless of previous knowledge and experience.

-• HU 200 A Cultural History of the Healing Arts
+• HUM 200 A Cultural History of the Healing Arts

-• HU 205 The History of Science, Technology and Medicine
+• HUM 205 The History of Science, Technology and Medicine

 Ethics, Empathy, and Advocacy